Troubles mount for Shreveport man charged with murder

 Violent Crimes detectives launched an investigation and were able to use evidence collected from the scene to link Walker to the Jenkins’ shooting.

 Investigators procured a warrant for his arrest charging him with one count of Illegal Use of a Weapon.
 Bond was set at $150,000.00.
-Walker, who has been in custody for a month, was formally charged at CCC.
+Walker, who has been in custody for a month, was formally charged at Caddo Correctional Center.